ErnestC30/summonerSearch/README.md

 **Introduction**</br>
 This React/NextJS project is a website that mimics functionalities similar to op.gg and other League of Legends related profile lookup websites.
-Making use of the official Riot API, people can search a user's profile across different regions and get the stats from the user's most recent games.
+Making use of the official Riot API, people can search a user's profile across different regions and lookup the stats from the user's most recent games.
 The website was created using React and was made to practice using a 3rd party API to collect data and then to display the data neatly using MaterialUI components.
 The project was also a practice exercise for me to introduce Typescript into my project for type checking.